vincentfer/NoXss/README.md

 + taskid.reflect: Reflected result (pickled)that included reflected params,reflected position,type and others.
 NoXss will use these middle files to rescan:
 `python start.py --id taskid --save`
+# How does NoXss work?
+### Payloads
+NoXss use only 5 payloads for scanning.These payloads are based on param's reflected position.Fewer payloads make it faster than fuzzing.
+### Async
+NoXss is highly concurrent for using coroutine.
+### Analysis
+NoXss will save some files in traffic/ for analysing,include:
++ *.traffic(traffic file during scanning)
++ *.reflect(param's reflected result)
++ *.redirect(30x response)
++ *.error(some error happened such as timeout,connection reset,etc.)
++ *.multipart(when request is multupart-formed,not easy to scan)
+*Some xss is difficult to scan,these files can help users to analyse.*